-Fetlar lies South of Unst and to the East of Yell, and together the three islands make up the "North Isles" of Shetland.
+Fetlar lies to the South of Unst and to the East of Yell and together the three islands make up the "North Isles" of Shetland.

 See Fetlar's location.

-Fetlar is known as the "Garden of Shetland" due to it being by far the greenest of all the islands.
-Indeed, the name Fetlar is reputed to originate from the Viking term "Fat Land", further strengthening the island's claim to be a fertile area suitable for crops.
-The island is home to a diverse range of flora, fauna and wildlife, and around two thirds of the island is designated in some form, whether as a Site of Special Scientific Interest (SSSi), a Special Area of Conservation (SAC) or as an RSPB Bird Reserve.
+Fetlar is known as the "Garden of Shetland" due to it being the greenest of all the islands.
+Indeed, the name Fetlar is reputed to originate from the Viking term "Fat Land", further strengthening the island's claim to be a fertile area suitable for growing crops.
+The island is home to a diverse range of flora, fauna and wildlife.
+Approximately two thirds of the island is designated in some form, whether as a Site of Special Scientific Interest (SSSi), a Special Area of Conservation (SAC) or as an RSPB Bird Reserve.

 Learn more about Fetlar's nature and wildlife.
 At present around 69 people live on the island, increased from a low point of 48 in early 2009.